wp-plugins/twitter-list-sync/readme.txt

 Icons made by <a href="http://www.flaticon.com/authors/pavel-kozlov" title="Pavel Kozlov">Pavel Kozlov</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>

 == Changelog ==

+= 1.0.1 =
+* Use case-insensitive username comparison

 = 1.0 =
 * Initial release